ehildenb/homod/univ.md

   subsort Set{P} < Set{M} .
 endfm

-reduce n , p .
+reduce n p .
 ```

 ```
-Maude> reduce n , p .
+Maude> reduce n p .
 Warning: sort declarations for constant mt do not have an unique least sort.
-Warning: sort declarations for operator _`,_ failed preregularity check on 10 out of 100 sort tuples.
+Warning: sort declarations for operator __ failed preregularity check on 10 out of 100 sort tuples.
 First such tuple is (Set{N}, N).
-Warning: sort declarations for associative operator _`,_ are non-associative on 60 out of 1000 sort triples.
-First such triple is (Set{M}, Set{N}, N). reduce in MYMOD-SET-SUBSORT : n,p .
+Warning: sort declarations for associative operator __ are non-associative on 60 out of 1000 sort triples.
+First such triple is (Set{M}, Set{N}, N). reduce in MYMOD-SET-SUBSORT : n p .
 rewrites: 0 in 0ms cpu (0ms real) (~ rewrites/second)
-result NeSet{M}: n,p
+result NeSet{M}: n p
 ```

 Now, if we want to change the sort structure of `MYMOD`, we have to change it in